 The wrestling promoter Cody Knotts receives a request from Angus to provide a group of wrestlers for a private match.
 The wrestlers, which include Rowdy Roddy Piper, ‘The Franchise– Shane Douglas and Hacksaw Jim Duggan, among others, travel to the disused penitentiary in West Virginia where the match is to be held.
 However, Angus has abducted a woman and cut out and eaten her heart in an occult ceremony, which transforms her into a zombie.
 She bites others and creates an army of zombies, all under Angus’s control.
 As the wrestlers arrive at the prison, they find it overrun by a zombie horde that starts rapidly devouring their numbers and turning them into zombies too.

 True to its title promise, Pro Wrestlers vs Zombies brings together a large cast of names from wrestling, including Rowdy Roddy Piper, Shane Douglas, Hacksaw Jim Duggan, Matt Hardy, Kurt Angle, Thomas Rodman and others, including Taya Parker and woman wrestler Reby Sky, who are both nude models and girlfriends of various other wrestlers.
 The film is directed by Cody Knotts who also has a couple of scenes playing the sleazy promoter.
-Knotts had previously directed Lucifer’s Unholy Desire (2012) and Breeding Farm (2013), while writing and producing Gore Orphanage (2015) for his wife Emily Lapisardi.
+Knotts had previously directed Lucifer’s Unholy Desire (2012) and Breeding Farm (2013) and went on to make the UFO film Kecksburg (2019), while writing and producing Gore Orphanage (2015) for his wife Emily Lapisardi.

 Pro Wrestlers vs Zombies holds an amusement that catches your attention when you first hear about it.
 Alas, this fairly much begins and ends at the title.
 It is one of those films where it was clearly sold on a concept and where the filmmakers were stuck with what to do once they actually sat down to make it.
 Most of the film involves the wrestlers running around an abandoned prison being pursued by zombies.
 The rationale behind it all – that bad guy Ashton Amherst wants revenge and so lures his target and a bunch of others to a prison on the pretext of a private wrestling match and then conducts a Satanic ceremony to unleash zombies – is very thinly stretched.
 The film has been very cheaply made – and looks it.